apify/apify-docs/sources/platform/actors/development/actor_definition/source_code/example_setup.md

 will build the Actor from the `apify/actor-node:16` image, copy the `package.json` and `package-lock.json` files to the image.

-> We do first copy the `package.json`, `package-lock.json` , and install the dependencies before copying the rest of the source code.
+> We first copy the `package.json`, `package-lock.json` , and install the dependencies before copying the rest of the source code.
 This way, we can take advantage of Docker's caching mechanism and only install the dependencies when the `package.json` or `package-lock.json` files change.
 This way, the build process is much faster.

 Then it will install the NPM packages and copy the rest of the source code to the image.
 Finally, it will run the `npm start` command, which is defined in the `package.json` file: